Gabriel-Twiggho/presentationNight/README.md

 ### High Confidence (≥90%)
 - Consolidated revenue and EV calculations
-- Conclusion that valuation is growing faster than revenue
+- Conclusion that valuation is overvalued relative to growth
 - Finding that Microsoft + Nvidia dominate (84% of EV)
+- Corrected internal flows are more realistic than v1.0

 ### Moderate Confidence (70-90%)
 - AI-attributable revenue estimates (segment disclosure-based)
-- Inter-company revenue removal ($32B estimate)
+- Inter-company revenue removal ($27.5B estimate, could be $23-32B)
 - Private company valuations (last funding round)

 ### Lower Confidence (50-70%)
-- Specific revenue figures for CoreWeave, xAI, Figure AI, smaller privates
+- Specific revenue figures for smaller private companies
+- xAI GPU count (could be 80k-120k GPUs, not exactly 100k)
 - Future contract recognition schedules
-- Precise market cap dates for some estimates

-**Overall**: Despite data gaps in private companies (8% of EV), analysis conclusions are robust.
+**Overall**: Corrected analysis is significantly more accurate than v1.0.
+The conclusion that the bubble is overvalued is robust.

 ---